nlpsandbox/date-annotator-example/README.md

 ### Start developing your own server

-One option is to create a GitHub repository based on this template repository if you plan to write your code in Python.
+One option is to [create a GitHub repository based on this template repository][create_gh_repo_from_template] if you plan to write your code in Python.
 This repository comes with a GitHub workflow that will help you implementing good practices and notify you when a new version of the OpenAPI specification for this NLP Tool is available.
 The GitHub workfow also includes a job to automatically submit your Date Annotator to the NLP Sandbox for evaluation.

 ![Create repo from template](pictures/gh_repo_template.png)